MostafaRefaatElAdl/ExaminationApp/README.md

 # ExaminationApp
- ## SQL database and an automated system that can perform exams.
+ ## SQL database and a C# application that can perform exams.

 Technologies used : SQL Server, C#, Dapper, Report Builder